elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2023/01/easy-vanilla-javascript-carousel-slider-tutorial-for-beginners.md

 That is pretty much it for the html set up.
 Nothing too complicated so far.
 One thing to note, is many often place carousel slides in a list.
 I think that this would be semantically more correct since a carousel slider is technically a list of slides.
 But, since there is no textual content, I have elected to keep this as simple as possible.

 To make this a bit more robust, we definitely would want to add an alt tag, a title tag, a height and width property, a decoding tag, and use html5 picture tag to make it a bit more complete.
 In an effort to make this as easy to follow, I have elected to ommit some of these enhancements.

+{{< cta "Just getting started With Web Development?"
+        "Sign up for my newsletter and I will send you my free Ebook that will help you reach your professional web development goals."  >}}   {{< /cta >}}